 Set rop to the greatest common divisor of op1 and op2.
 The result is always positive even if one or both input operands are negative.
+Except if both inputs are zero; then this function defines qcd(0,0) = 0.

-unsigned long int mpz_gcd_ui (mpz_t rop, mpz_t op1, unsigned long int [Function] op2)
+unsigned long int mpz_gcd_ui (mpz_t rop, mpz_t op1, unsigned long int op2) [Function]